cass-community/cass-community.github.io/_working-groups/TEMPLATE.md

 #
 description:
 #
-status: Active # Values can be "Active" or "Retired"
-status_date: 2024-09-17 # The date the group went active or retired
-#
 # Charter information: according to the by-laws, the following info is expected:
 #   Purpose
 #   Relationship to other working groups (as needed, not required by by-laws)